 One actionable tip is to make your best photo the featured one, even if it's the kitchen.
 It doesn't need to be the front of the house.
 It could be a sitting room or family room, too.
-Really, whatever pops the most.
-Because some prospective buyers may not bother clicking through to see the rest if they don't like the first.
+Really, use whatever pops the most because some prospective buyers may not bother clicking through to see the rest if they don't like the first.

 Skip The Discount iBuyers

 Because it remains a good time to sell, thereâ€™s no sense in using a discount iBuyer.
-You know, the companies that can sell your home in a week or less.
+These are companies that can sell your home in a week or less.
 If the housing market is strong, why resort to a veritable fire sale?

 Sure, it might take a little longer to sell via traditional means, but it can be well worth your time and energy to do so.
 You shouldn't feel desperate in today's climate; though, there are always going to be situations that might warrant a quick home sale.
 If you can, going the conventional route should be the way to sell a home in 2019.

 On the other hand, it might be worth looking into a discount real estate brokerage, those that charge less than the standard 2.5-3% listing fee.
 There are many discount brokerage, including some that charge a flat fee or nothing at all, with the latter requiring that you use them on your next real estate transaction.
 This is always a controversial topic because full-service real estate agents will argue that they provide more for minimal cost that is often recouped via a higher sales price.